Buzz!: Other versions

-On 24 November 2006, Eidos released Who Wants to be a Millionaire – Party Edition.
+On 24 November 2006, Eidos released Who Wants to Be a Millionaire? – Party Edition.
 This was the first third party game to support the use of Buzz! buzzers.
-The game features a single player game closely modelled on the original UK version of the TV show and a multi-player version with various modes like Multi-Millionaire where players take it in turns to answer questions with elimination the penalty for a wrong answer the winner being the last player left standing.
+The game features a single player game closely modeled on the original UK version of the TV show and a multi-player version with various modes, such as Multi-Millionaire where players take turns answering questions, with elimination being the penalty for a wrong answer.
+The winner is the last player left standing.
 Millionaire Party allows players to steal questions from rivals.

 On 7 November 2008, Disney Interactive Studios released Disney Think Fast for the PlayStation 2.
 The game came in a box with four Buzz controllers without the Buzz branding.

 PlayStation Home

 Relentless Software released a Buzz! themed space for the PlayStation 3's online social gaming network, PlayStation Home in the European and North American versions.
 The space is called "Buzz!: HQ".
-Buzz!: HQ is a lounge with seats for the user's avatars and the lounge is styled like a VIP room where outside of the doors, there is a red carpet with people standing on both sides and flashing cameras.
-The red carpeted area is not accessible.
-In the Buzz!: HQ lounge, there is an option called "Enter Buzz!: Studio" that takes users to "Buzz!: Studio".
-Buzz!: Studio is a "64 Player Buzz!
-Quizzing" with rewards.
-There are three different T-shirts users can win for their avatars; a Single Win T-shirt, a 25 Correct Questions T-shirt, and a 100 Correct Questions T-shirt.
+Buzz!: HQ is a lounge with seats for the user's avatars.
+It includes "Buzz!: Studio", a "64 Player Buzz!
+Quizzing" where players can win T-shirts for their avatars.
 There are four categories to choose from which change each game and a series of eight questions for each category.
 To answer the question correctly, the user must stand on the colored area that represents the correct answer.
 The original release date was 4 June 2009.
 Due to some technical problems of the Buzz!: Studio, the space was removed for fixing.
 The relaunch of the space happened on 16 July 2009.
 Another unique feature about the space is that the quizzes used for Buzz!: Studio are quizzes made by PlayStation Network users who have submitted their quiz via the MyBuzz! website.